 Fig and Grilled Halloumi SaladThis fig and grilled halloumi salad is the perfect combination of sweet and sour.
-The salty squidgy halloumi with the sweetness from the figs and the peppery arugula make a salad that it's going to become one of your favourites.
+The salty squidgy halloumi with the sweetness from the figs and the peppery arugula make a salad that it's going to become one of your favorites.
 Try it out as a side with some meat or fish, or as a light meal with a slice of bread.

 - 100gr /4 oz / 5 cups arugula leaves

 - Wash the arugula, tomatoes and figs well.

 - Cut the cherry tomatoes in half and the figs in quarters.
 If the skin of the figs is too hard you could peel them.